 Alternatively, aim for the middle ground with a straight-leg style you’ve pin-rolled yourself, taking care to land the roll just right.
 “Being careful with the length of the roll is key,” says Lewis.
 “Too far and you’re edging towards a capri pant.
 Keep to just above the ankle showing off a little bit of sock and trainer but no more.”

 “The primary [thing to consider] when selecting a pair of cargo trousers is the pocket size and positioning – proportion is key,” says Smith.

-According to Smith, how big a cargo trouser’s pockets are, and where they fall, can play a big part in whether they simply nod to the military, or straight-up enlist.
+According to Smith, how big a cargo trouser’s pockets are, and where they fall, can play a big part in whether they simply nod to the military, or look like actual standard issue fatigues.
 “Cargo trousers tend to make your legs look more bulky due to the pocket detail, so the fit needs to complement your body shape,” he says.

 Large pockets that sag under the weight of their own material and sit near your knees are faithful to the original cargo design, which is fine if you’re built like a paratrooper, less so if the only cargo you’re used to shifting is the odd receipt and some change.
 In which case you should opt for neater, more tailored pockets placed closer to your hips than your knees.

 Like many military-turned-civilian menswear pieces, styling out cargo trousers is all in the deployment.
 “If the trousers have more of a tailored silhouette, opt for a slim-fit smart shirt and a chunky Derby shoe,” says Smith. “[But] for cargo trousers with more volume, you can exaggerate the relaxed feel with an oversized sweatshirt or jumper, or even layer up with a neoprene hoodie.”